Unity-Technologies/ml-agents/gym-unity/Readme.md

 OpenAI provides a set of open-source maintained and tested Reinforcement Learning algorithms called the [Baselines](https://github.com/openai/baselines).

 Using the provided Gym wrapper, it is possible to train ML-Agents environments using these algorithms.
-This requires the creation of custom training scripts to launch algorithm, however in most cases these scripts can be created by making slightly modifications to the provided ones for Atari and Mujoco environments.
+This requires the creation of custom training scripts to launch each algorithm.
+In most cases these scripts can be created by making slightly modifications to the ones provided for Atari and Mujoco environments.

 ### Example - DQN Baseline

 In order to train an agent to play the `GridWorld` environment using the Baselines DQN algorithm, create a file called `train_unity.py` within the `baselines/deepq/experiments` subfolder of the baselines repository.
+This file will be a modification of the `run_atari.py` file within the same folder.
 Then create and `/envs/` directory within the repository, and build the GridWorld environment to that directory.
 For more information on building Unity environments, see [here](../docs/Learning-Environment-Executable.md).
 Add the following code to the `train_unity.py` file:

 ```
 import gym